 without affording any other consideration, advantage or reward and not for the purposes of wagering;

-“unlawful gaming machine” means a machine of a kind referred to in section 85(1)(a) or (b); and
+“unlawful gaming equipment” means gaming equipment of a kind the use or possession of which contravenes, or in the circumstances in which it is found contravenes, a prohibition proclaimed under section 85(2), or an unlawful gaming machine; and

-“unlawful gaming equipment” means gaming equipment of a kind the use or possession of which contravenes, or in the circumstances in which it is found contravenes, a prohibition proclaimed under section 85(2), or an unlawful gaming machine.
+“unlawful gaming machine” means a machine of a kind referred to in section 85(1)(a) or (b).

 [Section 84 amended by No. 24 of 1998 s.
 57; No. 35 of 2003 s.
 155 and 167.]

 85. Unlawful gaming machines and equipment